-Every time we glance at the news it seems there is another weather-related emergency.
-From fires to droughts to recent hurricanes, it seems it never ends.As we watch people on video abandon their homes with their dogs clutched in their arms, most of us think, “What would I do?”
+Every time we glance at the news there is another weather-related emergency.
+From fires to droughts to recent hurricanes, it seems it never ends and is only going to get worse.As we watch the videos with people abandoning their homes with their dogs clutched in their arms, most of us think, “What would I do?”

 The most important thing to remember is to be prepared!
 And to Keep Calm and Carry On!
 As ubiquitous as that phrase became over the last few years, it is still as valid today as it was when coined in the UK during WWII.
 Having a plan and keeping your wits about you is a big chunk of the battle during a disaster.